sonata-project/SonataNotificationBundle/Resources/doc/reference/advanced_configuration.rst

             # if dead_letter_exchange is set,failed messages will be rejected and sent to this exchange
             - { queue: defaultQueue, recover: true|false, default: true|false, routing_key: the_routing_key, dead_letter_exchange: 'my.dead.letter.exchange'}

-        # Clear doctrine context on each command iteration if doctrine service is loaded
-        #
-        # default true or false if doctrine backend
-        doctrine_optimize: true|false

-        # Clear doctrine context on each doctrine command batch iteration
-        # It means if backends.doctrine.batch_size = 10, doctrine context will be cleared when the 10 messages buffer will be empty
-        #
-        # default true when doctrine backend
-        doctrine_backend_optimize: true|false

         # Listeners attached to the IterateEvent
         # Iterate event is thrown on each command iteration
         #